PeterCamilleri/CX16/docs/virtual_machines.md

 At other times, it will be useful to have VM code execute native code "inline" by switching out of VM "mode".

+* How will the VM support unit test?

+Unit test is often done with a CPU simulator.
+The VM will need a way of accessing the simulator's command level.
+This was done in my port of the Sweet-16 VM by using a reserved op-code.
+While this is less complex than other aspects, being able to do automated unit tests is a vital part of producing reliable code.

 wip

 ### The VM Instruction Pointer